RHS Growing Guides

 Sowing

 Squashes are usually sown indoors in spring, for more reliable germination and to give them a head start, then planted out after the last frost.
 They can be sown outdoors too, but not until late May or early June.
-Germination outdoors may be less reliable if temperatures dip and seedlings are vulnerable to slugs and snails, as well as poor weather.
+Germination outdoors may be less reliable if temperatures dip, and the seedlings are vulnerable to slugs and snails, as well as poor weather.

 Sowing indoors

-Keep at 18–21°C (65–70°F) in a heated propagator or on a warm windowsill.
-Cover with a clear lid or polythene bag to hold in moisture, until the seedlings appear.
-Water the seedlings regularly and keep in good light, until ready to plant out after the last frost – see Planting out, below.
+Water the seedlings regularly and keep in good light, until ready to plant out after the last frost – see Planting, below.

 Sowing outdoors